Arcade Classics

 Missile Command

 The player controls a targeting crosshair that aims missiles from a turret fixed to the bottom center of the screen.
 Enemy missiles slowly fall from the sky, and the player must target them using the cursor and shoot them down with B or C (or 1 or 2).
 Targets must be lead somewhat to compensate for the travel time of the missiles.
-The player can switch the active turret with 2; the active turret blinks green.
 In addition to the enemy missiles, there are also enemy aliens that fly horizontally across the screen and can be destroyed normally or missed with no consequence to the player.

 The player has six cities that must be defended from the falling missiles.
 A level ends when all of the enemy's missiles are destroyed or hit their targets.
 The player is awarded points based on how many cities were successfully defended and how many enemy targets were shot down.